How to contribute to an Open Source Perl project

 MetaCPAN links to the bug-tracking system of each module.
 You can find reported bugs there and sometimes even feature requests.
 You can try to fix a bug or implement those features.

-Even if you cannot fix the bug, you could write a test case that will reproduce the bug.
-The testing series will introduce you to the testing system of Perl.
+testing series will introduce you to the testing system of Perl.

 Alternatively, using Devel::Cover, you can create a report to see which parts of the code have tests.
 You could even go to CPAN Cover where you'll find test-coverage reports generated for each CPAN distribution.
 You could write a test case for a part of the code that is not covered yet, even if there is no reported bug in that area.